Shankaraji Narayan Gandekar

-or Shankaraji Narayan, was a popular Minister (Pradhan) and Count (Sardar) of the Maratha Empire.
+or Shankaraji Narayan, was a popular Minister (Pradhan) and Count (Sardar) of the Maratha Kingdom.
 He also served as Imperial Secretary (Sacheev) during Rajaram's reign.
-He also served as Deputy to the Crown (Rajadnya) under Emperor Sambhaji.
+He also served as Deputy to the Crown (Rajadnya) under Sambhaji.
 His contribution to the war of independence against Mughal rule is considered to be immensely supportive.
 He was also the founder of the princely state of Bhor located, in Pune district.

 Early life and career

 Shankaraji was born in a Deshastha Brahmin family in or around 1665.
 His grandfather was an Officer-in-confidence of Shivaji's father Shahaji, and his father Naro Mukund was a Sabnis of Fort Sudhagad during Shivaji's regime.
 Being friendly and watchful since childhood, Shankraji became well conversant with the people and geography of the Maval region of Maharashtra at a very early age.
 In 1677, he started his career under Peshwa Moropant Pingale, and soon he was engrossed by Ramchandra Pant Amatya for the purpose of some special assignments in the Maval region.
 During Sambhaji's reign, he was awarded the post of Deputy to the Crown (Rajadnya) for his excellent performance in his field.
 He had in his charge the Subha of Mawal and north Konkan.